Western Harbour regeneration

 Sustainable location

 Western Harbour is mostly brownfield, previously developed land within walking and cycling distance of the city centre.
-This makes it a good location for the homes, jobs and public spaces people in Bristol need, while meeting the challenges of the climate and ecological emergencies and protecting greenspaces in and around the city.
+This makes it a good location for:

 A vision for Western Harbour